Imo State University

 The Imo State University (IMSU) in Owerri, Imo State, Nigeria was established in 1981 through law No. 4 passed by the Imo State House of Assembly.

 The university admitted the first intake of 392 pioneer students on 23 October 1981.

 After the creation of Abia State in 1991, the Uturu campus of the university became the Abia State University.

 Imo State University is a fully functional university.
-Most of the programs of the university(if not all) have obtained full accreditation from National Universities Commission (NUC) of Nigeria.
+Most of the programs of the university have obtained full accreditation from National Universities Commission (NUC) of Nigeria.

 The result of the 1999/2000 accreditation exercise of the National Universities Commission (NUC) confirmed the high rate and acceptance of the university by the Nigerian public.

 The university was ranked first among all state universities in Nigeria and the 10th overall among both state and federal universities.
 Imo state indigenes in Imo State University were granted free education during the tenure of the then Governor Rochas Okorocha but the programme stopped in 2016.
 This was announced by the Acting Vice Chancellor of IMSU, Professor Adaobi Obasi through the Registrar, Professor Emeka Ejinkonye, who stated that the students of Imo origin would henceforth pay a token for certain services in the school especially the ancillary fee.